mouldimus/notes/HTML_Concepts.md

 A call is a direction by a main computer program to execute the tasks of a subprogram.

-More specifically a “call” is when a main program temporarily transfers control of the computer to a subprogram.
+More specifically a "call" is when a main program temporarily transfers control of the computer to a subprogram.
 Once the subprogram is done executing, control of the computer is returned to the main program.
-A program could make many “calls” to multiple subprograms as the program does its sequence of tasks.
+A program could make many "calls" to multiple subprograms as the program does its sequence of tasks.

 Sub programs were an early development in computer programming, and their creation was driven by one basic factor: Programmers quickly found that they were often having a program do certain exact things many times as the program was being executed.
 This meant that the exact same set of programming instructions had to be entered in the computer program every time that thing was needed.